deGrootLab/aquaporin_3_2025/README.md

 ## Cryo-EM structures

-pH 8.0 (open): 9QSX.pdb
+- pH 8.0 (open): `9QSX.pdb`
-pH 5.5 (closed): 9QSY.pdb
+- pH 5.5 (closed): `9QSY.pdb`
-pH 8.0 + H2O2 (closed): 9QSZ.pdb
+- pH 8.0 + H2O2 (closed): `9QSZ.pdb`

 ## MD run files
 - cphmd: contains initial structures for open/closed, and .mdp required for pH 7 simulation (just change pH value if you want high/low)
 - unbiased: contains initial structures for open/closed, and .mdp.
 Protonation states were fixed to various protonation states, default GROMACS assignment structures are provided
 - neq: pKa free energy calculations were initialzed from unbiased trajectories of the various endstates. `pmx` software was used for `.top` file generation.
-See refs [1,2] for more discussion of these calculations
+See Ref 1 for more discussion on these calculations.
+[1] J. Chem.
+Theory Comput.
+2023, 19, 21, 7833–7845 https://doi.org/10.1021/acs.jctc.3c00721

 ## Citation
 If you are using this data please cite the paper: